toshko66/toshko66/README.md

 👋 Hey there, I'm Todor , a curious explorer of the digital realm and a junior frontend developer by choice, not by chance.

-🧐 My journey into the coding universe began as an unquenchable thirst for creativity and a fascination with the art of webcrafting.
-I've come a long way from my first "Hello World" and have since fallen in love with the intricate dance between pixels and code.

-🎨 I'm not just a developer; I'm an artist armed with HTML, CSS, and JavaScript.
-I see websites as my canvas, and each line of code as a brushstroke in the masterpiece of user experience.

-💡 I'm all about innovation.
-I don't just follow trends; I set them.
-I believe in pushing the boundaries of what's possible, whether it's crafting a mesmerizing animation or finding an elegant solution to a seemingly impossible problem.

-🌟 My toolbox includes a mix of libraries, frameworks, and my own creative wizardry.
-I'm a constant learner, hungry for knowledge, and always on the hunt for the next challenge that will help me level up my skills.

-🌍 I'm not just building websites; I'm building connections.
-I'm a firm believer in the power of technology to bridge gaps and make the world a smaller, more inclusive place.

 💬 Feel free to dive into my repositories and let's embark on a digital adventure together!